-Supreme Court allows parts of travel ban to go into effect
+Supreme Court allows parts of travel ban to take effect

 Examples of formal relationships include students accepted to US universities and an employee who has accepted a job with a company in the US, the court said.

 This is the first time the high court has weighed in on the travel ban, and a partial victory for the Trump administration, which has been fighting lower court rulings blocking the ban from taking effect.
+Justices did not address Trump's tweets which have caused legal problems for his administration previously.

+The ban, which bars people from Iran, Libya, Somalia, Sudan, Syria and Yemen from entering the US for 90 days -- outside of the "bona fide" relationship exception -- could take effect in as little as 72 hours.

 Trump himself has repeatedly criticized judges who sided against the travel ban and suggested the judicial system is against him and harming national security interests.